Download the course booklet to find out more about Lancaster University, how we teach Law and what you'll study as a Law student.

 By starting at the end, you are constantly reminded of the purpose of Contract Law (to provide a remedy to an aggrieved party when the other party has broken its contractual obligations).
-It also means that you get to practise applying the law while studying this important but difficult topic, and, you will be able to competently address the main concern of clients when you begin practising law: resolution.
+It also means that you get to practice applying the law while studying this important but difficult topic, and, you will be able to competently address the main concern of clients when you begin practicing law: resolution.

-Of course, we also study the formation of contract, terms of contract, and their interpretation and enforceability.
+Of course, we also typically study the formation of contract, terms of contract, and their interpretation and enforceability.
 But heavy emphasis remains on remedy.

-This core module introduces students to torts.
-Students critically explore the key torts and tort principles including, trespass to the person, negligence, torts of strict liability and vicarious liability.
-Students also consider defences to torts and remedies for aggrevied parties.
+This core module introduces you to torts.
+You will critically explore the key torts and tort principles typically including such topics as trespass to the person, negligence, torts of strict liability and vicarious liability.
+You will also consider defences to torts and remedies for aggrieved parties.